Nathan Mileikowsky

-Nathan Mileikowsky (Натан Милейковский, /ru/; נתן מיליקובסקי; 15 August 1879 – 4 February 1935) was a Russian-born Zionist political activist, Rabbi, and writer.
-Mileikowsky's son was the scholar and academic Benzion Netanyahu, and his grandson is Benjamin Netanyahu, the current prime minister of Israel.
+Nathan Mileikowsky (Natan Milejkowski, /pl/; Натан Милейковский, /ru/; נתן מיליקובסקי; 15 August 1879 – 4 February 1935) was a Russian-born Zionist political activist, rabbi, and writer.
+Mileikowsky was the father of scholar and academic Benzion Netanyahu (né Mileikowsky), and the grandfather of Benjamin Netanyahu, the prime minister of Israel.

 Biography

-Nathan Mileikowsky was born in 1879 in Kreva, in the Russian Empire (now in Belarus), which at that time was part of the Pale of Settlement (region of Imperial Russia in which permanent residency by Jews was allowed), the son of Zvi Mileikowsky and Liba Gitel Halevi.
+Nathan Mileikowsky was born in 1879 in Kreva, in the Vilna Governorate of the Russian Empire (now in Belarus), which at that time was part of the Pale of Settlement (region of Imperial Russia in which permanent residency by Jews was allowed), the son of Zvi Mileikowsky and Liba Gitel Halevi.
 Mileikowsky's father made a living from leasing an agricultural estate in a nearby village.
 At the age of 10, Mileikowsky was sent to the Volozhin Yeshiva, where he spent eight years and was ordained.

 Already while Mileikowsky attended yeshiva he began to make speeches and lectures and was in contact with the Zionist activist Yehuda Zvi Yabzrov who encouraged him to engage in this field.
 At the age of 20, Mileikowsky began promoting Zionism in the Siberia region, following a request to do so by the Zionist leader Yechiel Chlenov.
 In the following years Mileikowsky continued to engage in Zionist promotion and in addition gave speeches against the "Bund" movement and against other socialist Jewish anti-Zionist movements.
 During the Sixth Zionist Congress Mileikowsky was among the opponents of the Uganda Programme, despite belonging to the Theodor Herzl camp.

 In 1908, Mileikowsky moved to Poland and became the director of the Hebrew Gymnasium of Mordechai Yaakov Krinsky in Warsaw, while continuing to promote Zionism in Poland.
 He went through hundreds of towns and was considered one of the most popular Zionist speakers.
 In 1912, Mileikowsky moved to Łódź, and served as a Maggid in the Zionist synagogue "Beth Jacob".
 He used to deliver his sermons in Hebrew, an uncommon practice at that time.
 In 1913, the Hebrew newspaper Ha-Tsefirah reported about a major event held in Łódź organized by the members of the Mizrachi movement.
 The report mentioned also the "excellent speech" made by Rabbi Mileikowsky, which was carried partly in Hebrew and partly in Yiddish.
 According to his son, Benzion Netanyahu, the Mileikowsky family was one of the few families in the world who spoke Hebrew at that time.
 In 1914, Mileikowsky was appointed rabbi of the city Rivne, but following World War I he remained with his family in Łódź.